The need to strengthen research capability has led organizations like us to provide research-oriented training programs,

 including various short courses and protocol development workshops to carry out the research work.
 However, to do research needs more than just training; it also requires funds, a research infrastructure, technical back-up and other support.

 ROSE Lab leverages on NTU's Graduate programmes and scholarships.
 We can host PhD students admitted through School of Electrical and Electronic Engineering and Interdisciplinary Graduate Programme.
-We can also host Masters and PhD students under the EDB-NVIDIA Industrial Postgraduate Programme (IPP).
+We can also host Masters and PhD students under the Economic Development Board Industrial Postgraduate Programme (EDB IPP).

 The University provides research scholarships to candidates with outstanding academic records to enable them to pursue Doctor of Philosophy (Ph.D) programmes by research on a full-time basis.